CathyGuang/Timesheet-System/README.md

 * Administrators can send mass emails to all staff, volunteers, and clients

+* Administrators can permanently delete workers, clients, and horses from the database

 ### Version 1.2
   *More features and bug fixes*